kadena-community/kadena.js/packages/libs/client/NEW_README.md

 });
 ```

-Add Signature based on order
+To add a signature based on the signer order:

 ```typescript
 const signedTx = addSignatures(